 2. apply for your Annual Practising Certificate (APC)

-3. a ‘SO’ number will then be generated (you will need to quote this and/or your registration number when paying your APC fee)
+3. an ‘SO’ number will then be generated (you will need to quote this and/or your registration number when paying your APC fee)

-4. Note: if practitioners have arranged with their employer, for the employer to pay the APC fees using the ‘bulk funding’ method (because they employ several practitioners), then make sure you pass the SO number onto them, along with your name/registration number and the APC fee amount to be paid.
+4. Note: if practitioners have arranged with their employer for the employer to pay their APC fees using the ‘bulk funding’ method, they'll need to make sure they pass the SO number onto them (the employer), along with their name/registration number and the APC fee amount to be paid.

 Please note: the Board does not send out invoices – so whether you’re paying your APC fees as an individual or your employer is paying on your behalf using the ‘bulk funding’ method, don’t wait to receive an invoice before making sure the fees are paid.